-Evaluators will email School Psychologists and Record Technician when they have completed their portion of the evaluation.
+Evaluators will email School Psychologists and record technician when they have completed their portion of the evaluation.

-When all areas are complete, the school psychologist will determine eligibility and notify Record Technician and Case Manager that the evaluation is ready to review with parents.
+When all areas are complete, the school psychologist will draft eligibility and notify record technician and case manager that the evaluation is ready to review with parents.